NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] ExteriorAdjacentTo choices are "outside", "attic - vented", "attic - unvented", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "garage", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
          See :ref:`hpxmllocations` for descriptions.
-  .. [#] InteriorAdjacentTo choices are "living space", "attic - vented", "attic - unvented", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", or "garage".
+  .. [#] InteriorAdjacentTo choices are "conditioned space", "attic - vented", "attic - unvented", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", or "garage".
          See :ref:`hpxmllocations` for descriptions.
   .. [#] If Azimuth not provided, and it's an *exterior* rim joist, modeled as four surfaces of equal area facing every direction.
          Azimuth is irrelevant for *interior* rim joists.